-If your child doesn’t respond to therapy after several months, or if improvement slows too much, our craniofacial surgeons will re-evaluate them.
-At this point, we usually perform cervical spine films (X-rays) and an eye (ophthalmologic) exam.
+If your child doesn’t respond to therapy after several months, or if improvement slows too much, additional assessments may be recommended, such as cervical spine films (X-rays) and an eye (ophthalmologic) exam.

 These tests help rule out a cervical spine condition or an eye-related cause for torticollis.
-If other methods of treatment aren’t working, we might discuss surgery to release the neck muscle.
+If other methods of treatment aren’t working, we might discuss surgery to lengthen the neck muscle.

-If your child has moderate to severe torticollis, you might notice a significant impact on the shape of the head.
+If your child has torticollis, you might notice an impact on the shape of the head.
 In this case, we offer the Gillette CranioCap® orthosis to gradually reshape your baby’s skull, rounding the head over a period of three to four months.
-Our Assistive Technology staff works closely with our craniofacial team to custom-fit the orthosis and make adjustments as your child grows.
+Our Orthotics, Prosthetics and Seating staff works closely with our craniofacial team to custom-fit the orthosis and make adjustments as your child grows.

-By reducing the time your child spends in one position, torticollis physical therapy can help decrease the amount of flattening (plagiocephaly) that results from torticollis.
+Limiting the time your child spends in equipment such as bouncy chairs and car seats as well as encouraging a variety of positions can help decrease the amount of flattening (plagiocephaly) that results from torticollis.
 Because deformational plagiocephaly has no known long-term medical effects, the decision to fit your child with a CranioCap® orthosis is up to you and your family.

-If your child has torticollis, early diagnosis and treatment increases the chances for successful correction.
-Our multidisciplinary team of craniofacial experts, rehabilitation therapists and assistive technology practitioners will work with you to create a treatment plan customized to your child’s unique needs.
+If your child has torticollis, early diagnosis and treatment increase the chances for successful correction.
+Our multidisciplinary team of craniofacial experts, rehabilitation therapists and orthotists will work with you to create a treatment plan customized to your child’s unique needs.

 Your child might receive treatment from specialists in the following areas:

-Throughout your child’s treatment, our internationally recognized team of experts is here to offer support, answer your questions about torticollis causes and provide family-centered care.
+Throughout your child’s treatment, our team of experts is here to offer support, answer your questions about torticollis causes and provide family-centered care.